Questions and Answers

 The airport has provided funds for air conditioning and soundproofing at all District buildings to mitigate the impact of noise on students and staff.

-The new taxes will be reflected on 2018 tax bills, which are payable in 2019.
+The new taxes would be reflected on 2018 tax bills, which are payable in 2019.
 However, it is not anticipated that all of the money will be borrowed in the first year and likely the borrowing will be staged over several years if the referendum passes.
-That means the full tax impact on an individual taxpayer is not likely to occur in the first year.
+That means the full tax impact on an individual taxpayer is not likely to occur in the first year but the community will be informed about this information through board of education meetings.

 What is the length of the bonds?